 ChatGPT pricing in 2026 gives you six clearly tiered options, and the right choice depends entirely on how you use the tool and what you can’t afford to lose.

-For most individual users, ChatGPT Plus at $20/month remains the best value — it delivers the full model lineup, generous daily limits, Deep Research, Sora, DALL·E, and an ad-free experience at a price that hasn’t changed in three years.
+For most individual users, ChatGPT Plus at $20/month remains the best value.
+It now delivers GPT-5.4 Thinking, native computer use, Codex, generous daily limits, Deep Research, Sora, DALL·E, and an ad-free experience — all at a price that hasn’t changed in three years.
 If budget is tight but you’ve outgrown the Free plan, ChatGPT Go at $8/month removes the most painful limits at half the cost of Plus (with ads as the tradeoff).

 For teams, ChatGPT Business pricing starts at $25/user/month (annual) and its biggest advantage isn’t features — it’s the default data-privacy guarantee.
 If your organization requires SSO, SCIM, SOC 2 compliance, or SLAs, ChatGPT Enterprise is the only option, and you’ll need to engage OpenAI’s sales team.